-1 ATTACHMENT A-1 2 SCOPE OF WORK 3 4 5 Project Scope: 6 7 This project shall support the completion of the following: 8 9 Stipulations: 10 All work shall conform to the U.S. Secretary of the Interior's Standards for 1.
-11 Rehabilitation unless otherwise approved by the STATE.
+1 ATTACHMENT A-1 2 SCOPE OF WORK 3 4 5 Project Scope: 6 7 This project shall support the completion of the following: 8 9 Stipulations: 10 1.
+All work shall conform to the U.S. Secretary of the Interior's Standards for 11 Rehabilitation unless otherwise approved by the State Historic Preservation Office.
 12 2.
-The grantee is required to submit drawings and specifications (or the equivalent) for 13 STATE review prior to the start of construction.
-All work shall conform to visual 14 and/or written specifications submitted to and approved by the STATE before work 15 begins.
-3. The grantee is required to submit the contractor's itemized budget including a 16 17 break-down for materials and labor with the finalized drawings and specifications described in Item #2 for STATE review before work begins.
-18 19 4.
-If any changes are made to the project, the grantee must submit updated visual 20 and/or written specifications for the proposed work before any work commences 21 and wait for written approval from the STATE before work commences/resumes.
-22 All completed work shall conform to visual and/or written specifications submitted 23 to and approved by the STATE before work begins.
-24 5.
-The grantee shall provide the STATE with quarterly updates on project progress.
-25 6.
-The grantee shall provide the STATE with full access to all documents necessary for 26 a comprehensive audit.
-Should the STATE find costs that are not allowed by State 27 accounting practices or that are outside the terms of this agreement; the grantee shall 28 refund the amount to the STATE.
-29 7.
-The grantee agrees to notify the Commission for Cultural Centers and Historic Preservation (Commission) when there are fundamental changes to its 30 31 programming, to its structure as an organization, or to its leadership, and the 32 Commission may consider these changes in future funding decisions.
+The GRANTEE is required to submit drawings and specifications (or the equivalent) 13 for State Historic Preservation Office review prior to the start of construction.
+All 14 work shall conform to visual and/or written specifications submitted to and approved 15 by the State Historic Preservation Office before work begins.
+16 3.
+The GRANTEE is required to submit the contractor's itemized budget including a 17 break-down for materials and labor with the finalized drawings and specifications 18 described in Item #2 for State Historic Preservation's review before work begins.
+19 4.
+If any changes are made to the project, the GRANTEE must submit updated visual 20 and/or written specifications for the proposed work before any work commences and wait for written approval from the State Historic Preservation Office before work 21 22 commences/resumes.
+All completed work shall conform to visual and/or written 23 specifications submitted to and approved by the State Historic Preservation Office 24 before work begins.
+25 5.
+The GRANTEE shall provide the State Historic Preservation Office with updates on 26 project progress.
+27 The GRANTEE shall provide the STATE with full access to all documents necessary 6.
+28 for a comprehensive audit.
+Should the STATE find costs that are not allowed by State accounting practices or that are outside the terms of this agreement; the GRANTEE 29 30 shall refund the amount to the STATE.
+31 7.
+The GRANTEE agrees to notify the Commission for Cultural Centers and Historic 32 Preservation (Commission) when there are fundamental changes to its programming, to its structure as an organization, or to its leadership, and the Commission may consider these changes in future funding decisions.

 ATTACHMENT A-2 BUDGET

 Participant:

 Project Title:

 Termination Date:

 Project ID #

 Itemized Budget CCCHP Share \$

 Subtotal CCCHP Share: \$

-Ų

-Non-CCCHP Share (if applicable) ć
+Non-CCCHP Share (if applicable)

 \$ \$

+\$

 Subtotal Non-CCCHP Share: \$

-Total Project Costs \$

-Total Project Costs: Y
+Total Project Costs: \$